 As you develop your stories and characters, use everything that has come before to make them better.
 Read books.
 Watch movies.
 Watch some of the amazing television shows of the past and current times.
 Take character or story moments that will work with your own.
 Take visuals.
 Be inspired by them and outright steal them to adapt and make them your own.
 It’s necessary.
 Cinema and storytelling is a revolving door.
 We’re all influenced by each other and what has come before us.
 If it works, use it.

 9. “Knowing is not enough, we must apply.
-Willing is not enough, we must do.”
+Willing is not enough; we must do.”

 To know every great moment in cinema does not make you a great screenwriter.
 To know every character and story structure theory doesn’t either.
-You must work to apply that in some amazing scripts.
+You must work to apply that in some fantastic scripts.
 And no matter what your knowledge base, you’re on the same level as every other screenwriter when you finally do it.
 You learn by doing, not knowing.

 10. “The great mistake is to anticipate the outcome of the engagement; you ought not to be thinking of whether it ends in victory or defeat.
 Let nature take its course and your tools will strike at the right moment.”

 As you pursue a career in screenwriting, don’t try to anticipate what the outcome will be for everything you do.
-It will drive you insane, because if you ask a majority of those that have succeeded, they will likely say that it never happened the way they wanted it to initially.
+It will drive you insane because if you ask a majority of those that have succeeded, they will likely say that it never happened the way they wanted it to initially.
 Let nature take its course and your scripts will find their way to the right person at the right time.

 11. “Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.”

 If you become too set in your ways as a screenwriter — be it your style, process, or how you go about marketing your scripts — you will go nowhere.
 You need to bend with the wind.
 Especially when you possibly manage to see some success suddenly, and are asked to work with development executives, producers, and talent.
-If you are stiff and stubborn in your ways, and aren’t willing to bend a little bit in collaboration, you’ll crack.
+If you are stiff and stubborn in your ways and aren’t willing to bend a little bit in collaboration, you’ll crack.

 12. “For it is easy to criticize and break down the spirit of others, but to know yourself takes a lifetime.”